Reference

 Superset

 Two exercises performed back-to-back with no rest between them.
+Can be antagonist (opposite muscles) or same-muscle supersets.

 Training